 Tips for No Leftovers

-Preheat the oven – start with a ready oven so cooking times are correct.
+Preheat the oven – Start with a ready oven so cooking times are correct.

 Boil the water – Make sure the water is boiling before adding to the rice so the cooking process starts right away.

 Seal the baking dish – Keeping the steam in the dish is key or the water will evaporate before the rice finishes cooking.
-Adding a layer of aluminum foil under the lid will help keep steam from escaping if you have a loose lid.
+Adding a layer of heavy-duty aluminum foil under the lid will help keep steam from escaping if you have a loose lid.

 Add some butter – The butter prevents the rice from sticking to the bottom of the pan.
 If you don’t want to use butter, then you can use olive oil instead or a light oil.
 You can leave out the butter altogether if you are watching calories and fat content but the rice may stick to the bottom of the pan.